 After warming up with Super Pole Riders, the best mini-game from a nifty compilation title called Sportsfriends, we opened with verses in John 15 that spoke to us of God extending his love and friendship to all humanity.
-An examination video by John Piper of the passage gave us further clarity: those who belong to Jesus show obedience to him as evidence of active, growing friendship, not as a qualifying condition.
-The message has depth, and it’s one worth contemplating.
+An examination video by John Piper of the passage gave us further clarity: those who belong to Jesus show obedience to him as evidence of active, growing friendship, and not as a qualifying condition.
+The message carried depth, and it’s one worth contemplating.

 “This is my commandment: Love each other in the same way I have loved you.
 There is no greater love than to lay down one’s life for one’s friends.
 You are my friends if you do what I command.
 I no longer call you slaves, because a master doesn’t confide in his slaves.
 Now you are my friends, since I have told you everything the Father told me.”

 What is it like to have a friend who is often by your side?

 Developed by four mates from Melbourne, Push Me Pull You is a game about friendship and wrestling.
 In a typical match, two teams of worm-like bodies with heads at both ends (each one assigned to a player) face off in a circle for territorial control via a ball.

 So we had fun messing about, especially with the option to collaboratively lengthen and shorten the bodies while wriggling around.
 Sometimes the scene turned into a big, intertwining group hug; and other times it appeared as if we were playing soccer with our intestines.
 The kids certainly found it amusing, but there were a couple of adults that felt a bit grossed out.
 (Okay, it was Janice!)